 - Imitate Speaker X when you’re doing something random, like ordering a pizza

 - Speak your own words with Speaker X’s style

 - Say Speaker X’s words in your own style

 - See how much of Speaker X you can sneak into a casual conversation before the other person figures out you sound different, etc.

 Just remember, this is all developmental work.
-When you go to give an actual presentation, or remarks, or pitch, forget this stuff and focus on the thing that’s most important: Connecting with your listeners, and giving them the gift of your ideas!
+When you’re delivering an actual presentation, or remarks, or a pitch, forget this stuff and focus on the thing that’s most important: Connecting with your listeners.

 But during practice time?
 (And that means, just a few seconds a day!)

 Work on your championship stealing skills!